 - 2/3 cup powdered sugar

-Swirl batter with knife to create swirls in the cake.
+- Use a knife to create swirls in the cake.
+Be sure to go around the entire cake.

 Linking up to Meal Plan Monday.